 - Issuers of debt securities

-- closed ended investment funds
+- Closed-ended investment funds

-Open-ended funds on the Main Securities Market and issuers with that are traded only on the Global Exchange Market fall outside the scope of the TD and are not required to obtain the LEI code.
+Open-ended funds on the Main Securities Market and issuers that are traded only on the Global Exchange Market fall outside the scope of the TD and are not required to obtain the LEI code.

 How to obtain a Legal Entity Identifier

 LEI numbers are issued for a 12-month period and must be renewed annually.
-Irish entities can use their Registration Agents or an appropriate Local Operating Unit (LOU) or for applications and any subsequent renewals of LEI codes.
+Irish entities can use their Registration Agents or an appropriate Local Operating Unit (LOU) for applications and any subsequent renewals of LEI codes.

-Company Bureau can assist in obtaining or renewing a LEI number for your Irish entity.
+Company Bureau can assist in obtaining or renewing an LEI number for your Irish entity.
 Applications require supporting documents of the issuer such as; Certificate of Incorporation, Memorandum and Articles of Association, Annual Report etc. Once an application is submitted the LEI GMEI operating unit will verify the information against public records, once verified, they will issue the LEI number.

 For more information about our Legal Entity Identifier services, feel free to call us on 01-6461625 or email email@example.com.Contact us now for further details